prisma/prisma1/docs/1.13/03-Tutorials2/07-Database-Workflows/02-Database-Access-(SQL).md

 Follow this guide to connect directly to the MySQL database powering your local Prisma cluster.

-If you used `prisma local start` to start your local Prisma cluster, you will have two containers running:
+If you used `prisma1 local start` to start your local Prisma cluster, you will have two containers running:

 `prisma` is running the main Prisma service